-So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.
+"Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith."

 -Galatians 6:10

 As you pray today, ask God for His help in identifying which needs around you He would have you practically meet, showing your love for God and others!